How to support Ramadan

 There are some things that we forget to consider though when first faced with this decision.
 First, consider whether it’s a permanent requirement, seasonal or temporary, or even part-time.
 Think about what their continued employment is reliant upon and with the very best of foresight that the requirement is going to continue.

 For more detail - read the full article on our Blog pages

-You may be surprised to hear that you don’t actually need to provide a full contract of employment in writing but you do have to provide certain information in writing within 2 months of the employee commencing employment with you.
+You may be surprised to hear that you don’t actually need to provide a full contract of employment in writing but you do have to provide certain information in writing no later than the first day of employment with you.
 If you don't, there is a risk of a legal claim against you.

 You are legally obliged to provide the following in writing:-